You can view and manage your user account information and settings from your profile and settings pages.

 You can change your password if you have an ArcGIS account.
 You can also modify your security question.
 ArcGIS Online uses your security question to reset your password if you forget it.

-- On the Security tab of your settings page, click Change password, enter your old password, and enter your new password.
+- On the Security tab of your settings page, click Change password, type your old password, and type your new password.

 If you have an ArcGIS organizational account, your password must meet the requirements of your organization.
 If your organization uses the ArcGIS default policy for passwords or if you have an ArcGIS public account, your password must have at least eight characters and contain at least one letter and one number.
 Your password is case sensitive and cannot be the same as your user name.